bjssacademy/advanced-tdd/chapter06/chapter06.md

 Both are valid reasons.
 They need care though.

 We want to keep working in small steps, keeping our code working.
-We don;t want to spend a long time with the code not building and tests not passing.
+We avoiding long periods with the code not building and tests not passing.

 The safest way is to duplicate the existing tests, then adjust the duplicates to match wither the new behaviour, or the new interface.